thomasspitaler/craft-scripts/README.md

 Currently only [Google Cloud Storage](https://cloud.google.com/storage) is supported for storing backups, but the scripts can easily be extended to use other storage types.

-These scripts are not converned with authentication.
+These scripts are not concerned with authentication.
 It is assumed that the machines that these scripts are run on are already authenticated and authorized to access the cloud storage directory used to store backups.

 ## Installation